rackerlabs/docs-cloud-cdn/rst/dev-guide/overview/index.rst

 In addition to this guide, see the `Rackspace CDN Getting Started Guide`_, which explains how to start using the API.

+This document describes the features available with API |contract version|.

 .. _Rackspace CDN Getting Started Guide: http://docs.rackspace.com/cdn/api/v1.0/cdn-gettingstarted/content/Overview.html